stock2shop/website/content/integrations/iq-retail-woocommerce-integration.md

 *   It’s up to you to decide whether iQ Retail creates the order code, or you use the WooCommerce order code.
 *   You can also decide whether the customer’s address comes from WooCommerce or the existing customer details in iQ Retail.
 This is particularly useful for B2B and trade transactions.

-Automate order fulfillment
+Automate order fulfilment
 --------------------------

-Once you’ve integrated iQ Retail and WooCommerce, you’ll find pushing orders to a fulfillment service simple.
+Once you’ve integrated iQ Retail and WooCommerce, you’ll find pushing orders to a fulfilment service simple.

-*   You’ll be able to set up order fulfillment to run automatically.
+*   You’ll be able to set up order fulfilment to run automatically.
-*   Choose to fulfill the order depending on its status (e.g. paid).
+*   Choose to fulfil the order depending on its status (e.g. paid).
 *   Customise order fulfillments according to your workflow requirements.
 *   Have a totally automated solution: from placing an online order to delivery.